keithfma/uncertaintext/README.md

 The core idea is to express probabalistic values as series of random samples from the distribution, rather than the usual summary statistics.
-The aim is to give readers a "gut feel" for the uncertainty, and have a little fun doing it.
+The aim is to give readers a "gut feel" for the uncertainty and have a little fun doing it.

-The MVP is just a single JS file, `uncertaintext.js`, which applies dynamic formats to specially-tagged HTML elements when included in a webpage.
-This repo also includes a simple example website to show off the basic functionality.
+Uncertaintext is available as a single JS file, `uncertaintext.js`, which applies dynamic formats to specially-tagged HTML elements.

+Checkout the example (TODO: make the word "example" a hyperlink) to see it in action.

 ## Usage

-Include the uncertaintext module [LINK TO RELEASE NEEDED] in your webpage and run the main function:
+Include the uncertaintext module [TODO: make "uncertaintext module" a link to the distribution) in your webpage and run the main function:

 TODO: add example